Amantini1997/FromUbuntu/AIP/Lectures.md

 <div class="warning">
-  The actual solution to the plan terminates with the achievement of the <b>end snap</b> of the last action and you do not have to add $\varepsilon$ to.
+  The actual solution to the plan terminates with the achievement of the <b>end snap</b> of the last action and you do not have to add ε to it.
-  Say your final action is at t = 3.003, the next fact layer is t = 3.004, and if you are asked about the final solution, the goal is <b>USABLE</b> at 3.004, but <b>ACHIEVED</b> at 3.003
+  Say your final action is at t = 3.003, the next fact layer is t = 3.004, and if you are asked about the final solution, the goal is <b>USABLE</b> at 3.004, but <b>ACHIEVED</b> at 3.003.
+  Also, the notion that the fact can only be used epsilon later shouldn't be included in the makespan.
 </div>